 Heather says:

-Remember how leery I was posting a recipe for fried chicken?
-Here’s another one where people will bicker over the right way to get things done.
-What I’m posting is the framework, how you change it to fit the tradition you’re creating?
-That’s your deal.
+Making Low Country Boil is a time-honored tradition in the South.
+Remember how leery I was when I posted my recipe for fried chicken?
+Lowcountry boil* is another traditional recipe where people will bicker over the right way to get things done.
+What I’m sharing below is a framework; how you change the ingredients to fit your taste will depend on the tradition you are following or creating.

 This recipe for Lowcountry boil can be multiplied to feed a crowd.
 The proportions are for 4lbs medium to large headless, deveined shrimp.